yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 {{< warning title="Important" >}}

-Make sure you save your credentials in a safe place.
+Save your credentials in a safe place.
 If you lose these credentials you will not be able to use the database.

 {{< /warning >}}